wsaqaf/ddjblocks/README.md

 * **city**: The city where the relayed IP is located
 * **is_utxo**: A flag indicating whether the output transaction was spent
 * **messages**: Any OP_RETURN messages that were found in the transaction
+* **tx_hash**: the hash of the transaction, which is useful to cross-validate using blockchain explorers

 Once you have this data, you have many ways to analyze it.
 For example, you can answer questions like:
 - How frequently do funds get sent and from/to whom